 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of these diseases, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
 Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with Dent disease.

-Medications known as thiazides may be used to treat individuals with Dent disease to prevent the recurrence of kidney stones and to lower levels of calcium in the urine.
+Medications known as thiazide diuretics may be used to treat individuals with Dent disease to prevent the recurrence of kidney stones and to lower levels of calcium in the urine.
 However, these medications can potentially cause significant adverse side effects.

-Additional medications known as angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARB) have been used in children with elevated levels of proteins in their urine to prevent or delay a further decline in kidney function.
+Additional medications known as angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARB) have been used in children with other causes of chronic kidney disease associated with elevated levels of proteins in their urine to prevent or delay a further decline in kidney function.
 The effectiveness of these medications in children with Dent disease is unclear.

-Vitamin D to treat rickets, if used, may be done so cautiously because excess amounts of vitamin D can increase calcium levels in the urine.
+If vitamin D is used to treat rickets in a patient with Dent disease, it must be done cautiously because excess amounts of vitamin D can increase calcium levels in the urine.
 Growth failure in children may be treated with growth hormone supplementation.
-A high citrate diet or citrate supplements have also been used to treat some individuals with Dent disease, based on the observation that a high citrate diet slows progression of kidney disease in a mouse model of Dent disease, although the efficacy of citrate is unproven in humans.
+A high citrate diet or citrate supplements in pill or liquid form have also been used to treat some individuals with Dent disease, based on the observation that a high citrate diet slows progression of kidney disease in a mouse model of Dent disease, although the efficacy of citrate is unproven in humans.

-If kidney function continues to decline, or in cases where an individual is first diagnosed with Dent disease after the development of end-stage renal disease, additional more aggressive treatment may be required including hemodialysis, peritoneal dialysis, and a kidney transplant.
+If kidney function continues to decline, or in cases where an individual is first diagnosed with Dent disease after the development of kidney failure, additional more aggressive treatment may be required including hemodialysis, peritoneal dialysis, and a kidney transplant.

-A registry for hereditary calcium stone disorders has been set up at the Mayo Clinic.
+A registry for hereditary calcium stone disorders has been set up by the Rare Kidney Stone Consortium at the Mayo Clinic.
 A registry is a special database that contains information about individuals with a specific disorder or group of conditions.
 The collection of data about rare disorders may enable researchers to increase the understanding of such disorders, expand the search for treatments, and accelerate clinical trials into specific treatment options.
 For more information, contact:

 Mayo Clinic